For convenience during your hospital stay, consider the following suggestions.

-Tell your surgeon if there are any changes in your health (sore throat, cold, fever, dental problem, urinating problem, diarrhea) or if you have a skin condition (such as a rash or wound).
-Your surgery may need to be rescheduled.
+Tell your doctor if you have any changes in your physical condition (sore throat, cold, fever, dental problems, urinating problem) or skin condition (rash, cuts).
+Surgery may need to be canceled.